 Best for: temperature-sensitive products like perfume and make-up.

-Opening a parcel is part of the experience of a customer.
-The moment they open the delivery parcel their impression about you and your brand can go either way—fantastically impressed or utterly disappointed.
-More often than not, most people just feel meh after opening the package.
+Opening a parcel is part of the customer’s experience.
+The moment they receive the parcel, their impression about you and your brand can go either way—fantastically impressed or utterly disappointed.
+More often than not, most people just feel meh with their package.

 For a lot of sellers, packing a parcel is just that—a functional part of the delivery process instead of seeing it as an opportunity to establish brand recall.
 But take every parcel as a chance to spread the word about your brand, especially during the peak online shopping season.